j-andrews7/ShinyForResearchersWorkshop/README.md

 applications that can be used to explore and visualize data, and to create interactive reports.
-In particular, this curriculum is geared towards scientists and bioinformaticians to emphasize how Shiny can streamline common analyses, figure generation, and empower bench scientists to explore and interpret their data.
+In particular, this curriculum is geared towards scientists and bioinformaticians to emphasize how Shiny can streamline common analyses and figure generation, and empower bench scientists to explore and interpret their data.

 Shiny can be *more* than a way for scientists to dig through data - it